 Location: Cebu City

-Considered as one of the oldest homes in the country, the Yap-Sandiego house was built sometime between 1675 and 1700.
+Considered as one of the oldest houses in the Philippines, the Yap-Sandiego house was built sometime between 1675 and 1700.
 It was owned by Chinese merchant Don Juan Yap and his wife, Doña Maria Florido.
 The house’s structure is made up of coral stones held together by egg whites.

 Location: Silay City, Negros Occidental

 Built in 1897, the Victor Fernandez Gaston Ancestral House showcases the life and times of one of the pioneers of the province’s sugar industry.
 It is also Negros Occidental’s first museum.
 Aficionados of priceless antiques are in for a visual feast when they visit one of the most famous ancestral houses in the Philippines.